Summary IconKey takeaways

 Your trial officially starts when your first connector completes an initial sync or begins an incremental sync.

 To get started, you’ll also need access credentials for your data source and destination warehouse.
-Fivetran guides you step-by-step throughout the setup process.
+Fivetran guides you throughout the setup process with fivetran migration checklist.
 You can contact the Fivetran support during the trial.

 After the trial, you can stick with the free plan, which doesn’t require a credit card.
 If you have advanced requirements, you can upgrade to a paid plan.